ryo-ARAKI/ryo-ARAKI.github.io/_pages/about.md

 ## Membership

+- The Physical Society of Japan
-- Student member of The Japan Society of Mechanical Engineers
+- The Japan Society of Mechanical Engineers

 ----